Zendro-dev/Zendro-dev.github.io/env_vars.md

 * `MAX_TIME_OUT` - Maximum number of milliseconds that a zendro server will wait to connect with another zendro server.
 Default value is `2000`.
 * `REQUIRE_SIGN_IN` - Boolean to toggle the required sign in to the graphql server.
 Default is `true`.
 * `SALT_ROUNDS` - Number of salt rounds when hashing a new password.
 Default is `10`.
-* `WHITELIST_ROLES` - Whitelist an array of roles to grant permission regardless of user roles.
+* `WHITELIST_ROLES` - Whitelist of roles to grant permission regardless of user roles.
+E.g. `"reader,editor"`.
-* `DOWN_MIGRATION` - Allow down migration of a model.
-Executing the down migration will delete all records and its associations.
+* `DOWN_MIGRATION` - Default is false.
+User can perform down migration if the table or collection is empty, namely no records.
+When this env var is true, user can drop all data and metadata for non-empty table.

 ## Single-page-app
 ### Mandatory